 Over the last 31 years, nominations for the Awards have come from more than 100 countries of origin and covered every state and/or territory in Australia.
 Since 1988, we have had over 21,000 nominations, resulting in 238 Finalists and 91 Winners and a strong and ever expanding EBA Foundation family network.
 The annually held Ethnic Business Awards are televised nationally to every State and Territory across Australia, and are the country’s longest running business award on television.

 The Awards aim to attract high quality business entries from an incredibly diverse group of nationalities now residing in Australia from all sectors and across all industries.
 In hosting the Ethnic Business Awards our vision is:

-It gives me great pleasure to welcome everyone here tonight, to celebrate not just the amazing achievements of all our nominees, finalists and eventual winners, but also to join us in celebrating the longest running business awards in Australia.
+It gives me great pleasure to celebrate not just the amazing achievements of all our nominees, finalists and eventual winners, but also to celebrate the longest running business awards in Australia.